This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 History and Development

-- Spread to breeders in Pennsylvania and New Jersey
+- Breeders in Pennsylvania and New Jersey popularized this morph.

 Misidentification and Similar Morphs